corda/CSDE-cordapp-template-java/README.md

 Note, the CSDE is experimental, we may or may not release it as part of Corda 5.0, in part based on developer feedback using it.

 To find out how to use the CSDE please refer to the getting started section in the Corda 5 Developer Preview 2 documentation at https://docs.r3.com/

+(Note, to use the CSDE you must have installed the Corda CLI, make sure the version matches the version of Corda)